dhruv-tech/sisos/README.md

 (*Screenshot of the application on a desktop computer on 1st October 2015; Click to enlarge*)

-The architecture and code quality of the application is what you may expect from a middle school developer 😅.
+The architecture and code quality of the application is probably what you would expect from a middle school developer 😅

 ## Introduction & Context